kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Fork the Project
 1. Create your Branch (`git checkout -b AmazingFeature`)
+1. Develop your feature

+    In your kube.tf, point the `source` of module to your local clone of the repo.

+    Useful commands:

+    ```sh
+    # To cleanup a Hetzner project
+    ../kube-hetzner/scripts/cleanup.sh

+    # To build the Packer image
+    packer build ../kube-hetzner/packer-template/hcloud-microos-snapshot.pkr.hcl
+    ```

 1. Commit your Changes (`git commit -m 'Add some AmazingFeature')
 1. Push to the Branch (`git push origin AmazingFeature`)
 1. Open a Pull Request targeting the `staging` branch.